OGuilhermeGabriel/the-krusty-krab/readme.md

-# The Krusty Krab Menu and Order Management System
+# The Krusty Krab Menu and Order Management System (On progress)

 ![the_krusty_krab](/assets/The_Krusty_Krab.png)